isabel-brolhato/isabel-brolhato/README.md

 ### About me
 Hello!
 My name is Isabel.

-I'm a Junior Software Engineer.
-I've mostly been working with Front End Development.
+I'm a Front End Developer.

 Please feel free to contact me at any time on LinkedIn (link below).